 EPSY 530 Keeping Our Students Safe: Bullying Prevention and Intervention

 This course examines bullying behaviors from Pre-K through middle and high school levels.
 It considers the social/ecological relationships of bullying, educator/parental resources and “Best Practices” for addressing and preventing bullying in both school and cyberspace settings.
-The weekend schedule provides a rich, significant group experience.
+This course is offered ONLINE or occasionally may be offered in a hybrid-weekend schedule in a physical location (please check course schedule).
 Participants will learn about their own school policies, look at case studies, and apply what they learn to their own school environment.

 Instructional methods are highly participatory and may include large/small group discussions, direct instruction, multi-media presentations, problem-based learning, writing activities, modeling, practice with peers and reflection.